charlesndalton/milkman/README.md

 ### Price checkers

-After have been sent to Milkman, it functions like a 'conditional signer', only releasing those tokens to CoW protocol under certain conditions.
+After token have been sent to Milkman, it functions like a 'conditional signer', only releasing those tokens to CoW protocol under certain conditions.
 Anyone can generate an off-chain order for an on-chain swap request, but Milkman will only sign off on orders that pass its checks.